ReliaSolve/qt-vrpn-server/README.md

 To restrict the program to only devices that support its needed features, you can add lines like the following to the manifest file:
-*  <uses-feature android:name="android.hardware.sensor.accelerometer" />
+`<uses-feature android:name="android.hardware.sensor.accelerometer" />`
-These will cause the program only to be offered on the Play Store to devices with those features.
+This will cause the program only to be offered on the Play Store to devices with those features.

 # Resources